Trends in self-management research in spinal cord injury: A scoping review of study designs and findings

 Methods

-Following Arksey and O’Malley’s framework, PubMed, Science Direct, CINAHL, Scopus, and Cochrane Library were searched.
-Included were original peer-reviewed studies with adult participants.
-Study characteristics and trends were summarized, and results were analyzed through a thematic narrative synthesis.
+A scoping review following Arksey and O’Malley’s framework was conducted.
+PubMed, Science Direct, CINAHL, Scopus, and Cochrane Library were searched for peer-reviewed studies that addressed SCI SM.
+Study characteristics and trends were quantitatively summarized, while findings were synthesized thematically.

 Results

-Fifty-two articles were included, mostly conducted in the last six years in the community.
-They mostly focus on issues like pressure injuries and catheterization.
-Recent years show a shift towards qualitative and mixed-methods research, more inpatient studies, and greater diversity in SM problems.
-Studies’ findings highlighted individual factors (knowledge, psychological well-being, SM integration ), interpersonal and societal influences (patient-provider relationships, societal contexts), and technological integration (enhancement of SM outcomes, usability, and feasibility) as important aspect of SM.
+Fifty-two studies were included, mostly from the last six years.
+Research remains predominantly community-based, however there has been a rise in inpatient studies on SM skill-building.
+The past decade has seen a shift toward qualitative and mixed-methods research, alongside an expansion in topics beyond medical concerns to include emotional well-being.
+Thematic synthesis revealed three major dimensions shaping SCI SM: individual factors (knowledge, psychological well-being, SM integration ), interpersonal and societal influences (patient-provider relationships, societal contexts), and technological integration (enhancement of SM outcomes, usability, and feasibility).

 Conclusions

-This review shows increase and diversified research on SM in SCI.
+This review shows increased and diversified research on SCI SM.
 Findings emphasize the importance of operationalizing knowledge through skill development, integrating SM into daily routines, and fostering effective communication between patients, caregivers, and healthcare providers.
-Longitudinal studies from rehabilitation to community reintegration in diverse contexts are needed to understand and monitor SM over time.
+Longitudinal studies from rehabilitation to community are needed to understand and monitor SM over time.

 Article activity feed